codespace-justin/coaching-files/justin-jenecke--code-samples/3-interactive-web-apps/JavaScript-ReadMe.md

     - let x;
     //console.log(x) will return undefined

     - assignment or setting a variable is done using the = sign
     - this is used to assign the variable a value
     - let x = 10;
     //console.log(x) will return 10

+    - In JavaScript you also get 2 types of variables: Namely *let and *const

+    - Let behaves like the word variable dictates, its value can change and be manipulated, and cannot be trusted to stay constant.
+        * eg: someone's age, speed a car is traveling, the current exchange rate, etc.

+    - Const is the complete opposite, hence the name const, and is used to store variables or data that will never change
+        * eg: HTML components, functions, unique ID numbers, etc.

 ### Data Types: